acousticrobot/FlyPaper/README.md

 At the heart of Template is the abstract class Ananda.
 Ananda takes the arguments sent to and tries to initialize an object with them.
 The Ananda is initialized when the object calls this.init(args).
 The args can take a number of forms:

-  * nothing: returns a square handle 100 x 100 and a build string that usually means something went wrong: n[-1]
+  * nothing: ().
+Returns a square handle 100 x 100 and a build string that usually means something went wrong: n[-1]
-  * number(x): creates a square handle x x x. build: n[x]
+  * number: (x). creates a square handle x by x. build: n[x]
-  * string: "my object" is the name, no handle. build: s["my object"]
+  * string("my object").
+Creates a named object with no handle. build: s["my object"]
   * array: creates a handle for dragging. build a[...]
 		* [w&h]
 		* [width, height]